Banyc/DailyHealthReportZju/README.md

 After that:

-- login with your account.
+- run the APP and login with your account in the Chrome pop-up manually.
     - Then, close the browser and run the program again.
-- OR set your username and password in file `appsettings`
+- OR set your `Username` and `Password` in file `appsettings` before running the APP

 And then please follow the instruction in console to complete your geometric information.